JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

 ### (Optional) Separate shared logic and shared UI {collapsible="true"}

-If some of the targets in your project implement native UI, it may be a good idea to separate common code into `sharedLogic` and a `sharedUI` modules, so that app modules with native UI don't need to depend on Compose Multiplatform to use shared code.
+If some of the targets in your project implement native UI, it may be a good idea to separate common code into `sharedLogic` and `sharedUI` modules, so that app modules with native UI don't need to depend on Compose Multiplatform to use shared code.

 Below is an example of how you can approach this, based on the same sample app.